jamf/NoMAD/NoMAD/ACTIONS README.md

 ## URIs

 Actions will respond to `nomad://action/ActionName` URIs so you can run them from the command line via `open nomad://action/DoSomething`.
 For actions with a space in the name, or other upper ascii characters, use standard percent encoding when listing them in the URI.
-When running actions in this way, the Test will not be done
+When running actions in this way, the Test will not be done.

+Using `nomad://actionsilent/ActionName` will run the specified Action command set, but not the corresponding Post command set.

 ## Still to come

-There's a few more features that we'd like to get down before release.
-Currently all of these are achievable.

 * Triggers - Trigger actions based upon system events such as:
 	* Network change
-* Action -> Post - Allow actions to send messages/status to the Post command set